 You may apply to any and all of AU's special programs, but you should consider which program matches your deepest academic interests.

-Because each class takes their four core courses together, students can only enter the AU Honors Program as freshmen and cannot later transfer into the program.
+Because each class takes their four core courses together, students can only enter the AU Honors Program as first-year students and cannot later transfer into the program.

-Because the AU Honors Program is a living-learning community, students cannot belong to any other living-learning community during their first year—neither the University College, the University College Collaborative, nor any of the three-year programs, Global Scholars; Public Health; Politics, Policy, and Law.
+Because the AU Honors Program is a living-learning community, students cannot belong to any other living-learning community during their first year—neither the University College, the University College Collaborative, AU Scholars, Community-Based Research Scholars, nor any of the three-year programs, Global Scholars; Public Health; Politics, Policy, and Law.
 The one exception is the Frederick Douglass Distinguished Scholars Program—all FDDS students are members of the AU Honors Program.
 Honors students may belong to other living-learning communities after their first year.

 For more information about this distinctive program, download our brochure.